fshowalter/franksmovielog.com-v1/content/reviews/the-birthday-party-1968.md

 But it's Dandy Nichols who disappears into her role as the lonely middle-aged boarding house owner that grounds the film.
 A fearless performance given her character's unflattering lighting and grating dialog.
 It's the contrast between her verisimilitude and McCann and Goldberg's absurdity that heightens the film's sense of dread.

-All that said, while Friedkin and Pinter evoke a nightmarish atmosphere, that proves the extent of the film's ambitions.
-For all its allusions to paranoia, authoritarianism, and conformance, its abstract, oblique nature makes it easy to dismiss.
+Indeed, Friedkin and Pinter evoke a nightmarish atmosphere with allusions to paranoia, authoritarianism, and conformance, but the oblique nature blunts its impact.

+Pinter seems aware, as Stanley, full of menace, says, "Tell me, Mrs Boles, when you address yourself to me, do you ever ask yourself who exactly you are talking to?"